 I was on an event last year with James Stanger, Chief Technology Evangelist and all-round good bloke at CompTIA, where I raised this for the first time.
 I have been involved with law enforcement in North America through my work with NuVida Data Forensics to run programs in schools to educate students on cyber bullying and cyber security awareness.
 After talking with James, I became convinced that security awareness needs to be more formalized and to target kids at school.
 As cyber security professionals we need to ensure we push governments to develop programs that can become embedded as part of the school curriculum.

-One of the reasons why I chose to join Lisa Ventura at the UK Cyber Security Association is to promote change in exactly this area, and to work with her, with education, and with government organizations to bring about this change.
-I believe this should be a core mission for the UKCSA to champion change in this area and I am keen to help make this happen.
+One of the reasons why I chose to join Lisa Ventura at Cyber Security Unity is to promote change in exactly this area, and to work with her, with education, and with government organizations to bring about this change.
+I believe this should be a core mission for CSU to champion change in this area and I am keen to help make this happen.

 It is no secret that kids, teenagers and young adults are using a plethora of platforms to communicate, network and share.
 We need to give them the tools and knowledge to protect them from a much earlier age and own the responsibility as a community to ensure security awareness is paramount for everyone, not a requirement for corporates to comply with.